Bacchus Marsh Gasworks

 Benefits to Client

-• Development of a robust hydrogeological and geochemical conceptual model that facilitated well targeted/value for money investigations.
+• Development of a robust hydrogeological and geochemical conceptual model, enabling well‑targeted and cost‑effective investigations.